 And that’s just for starters!

-The Gulf Coast Kiln Walk Society plans to open a Historical Working Center for wood-fired poverty and to continue the advancement and education of ceramic arts.
+The Gulf Coast Kiln Walk Society plans to open a Historical Working Center for wood-fired pottery and to continue the advancement and education of ceramic arts.
 We’ve added a new ADA ramp at the historic Arcadia Homestead.
 Significant upgrades have been made to Santa Rosa County/Visitor Center and the new Emerald Coast Wildlife Refuge in Holley/Navarre.

 To offer live entertainment and other events for visitors and locals alike, we’re aiming to develop an amphitheater on Navarre Beach.
 And as one of those practical but highly valuable amenities, we are building two new shower facilities in the parking lot of the Navarre Beach Pier.